cthlbrennan/Baby-Jay-Productions/README.md

 ![Feature](documentation/features/error-page.png)

-If there is a 404 error, the user will get sent to the 404 page.
+If there is a 404 error, the user will be sent to the 404 page.
 This page features a variation of the illustration, with Baby Jay having an angry expression.

 ### Future Features